MManopoli/DeckOfCards/README.md

 To run the test suite:

-    nosetests ...
+    ./tests.sh

-Test output is written to both `stdout` and `unit-test.log`
+Test output is written to `./tests.log`